Zeracronius/RimworldModManager/README.md

 Hover the cursor over a colored mod to see a description of the issue(s).

 Note that there is no functionality to auto-sort load order.
-A more advanced alternative that does support that is RimPy:
+RimPy is a more advanced and powerful alternative that does support that auto-sorting load order.
 https://steamcommunity.com/sharedfiles/filedetails/?id=1847679158